-Through this program we coordinate a free multi-disciplinary clinic with a Speech Pathologist or Occupational Therapist for your child.
-Other services are sometimes available, as reviewed on a case-by-case basis.
+Through this program we coordinate a free multi-disciplinary clinic with a Speech Pathologist and Occupational Therapist.
+Eligible families may also be referred to the Paediatric health linker and other services are sometimes available, reviewed on a case-by-case basis.
 The program is all about improving access to allied health services for vulnerable children and families.

 Who is eligible for the program?